Racial Justice Subcommittee

 Chair: Penny Hall

 Responding to the death of George Floyd and supported by the Racial Justice Committee, an Antiracism Group formed in March 2020 and meets weekly to educate and advocate for racial justice for everyone.
-Contact Rev. DL Helfer, if you would like a Zoom invitation to the UUCSC Antiracism Group, which meets weekly on Mondays at 7 pm.
-We are learning, growing, acting.
+Contact Penny Hall if you would like a Zoom invitation to the UUCSC Antiracism Group.
 All are welcome!

 Evolving resources that support antiracism and the Black Lives Matter movement are HERE.